Germany: Deaths as maintenance carriage falls from radio mast | DW | 03.09.2019

 The carriage was reported to have plummeted from a height of some 50 meters (165 feet).
 Officials said a health and safety investigation into the incident was underway.

-Work was being carried out on the radio tower, in the Fulda Werra Uplands of North Hesse, which is used by regional broadcaster Hessischer Rundfunk.
+Work was being carried out on the radio tower, near the town of Eschwege in the Fulda Werra Uplands of North Hesse, which is used by regional broadcaster Hessischer Rundfunk.

+At the end of August, the broadcaster announced that a new antenna was being erected at site with the work continuing to the end of September.
+However, it was immediately unclear whether the accident was linked to the new construction.

+The facility, some 30 kilometers southwest of the city of Kassel, was first set up in 1955 and is made up of several broadcast masts.

 rc/ng (dpa, AFP)